hunwalk/yii2-basic-firestarter/README.md

  - An api identifier solution (Authorization header => Bearer token)
  - An api module
  - Predefined controllerMap to the console config (added migration commands)
+ - A conventional commits helper

  ## Check out the packages
  - https://github.com/dektrium/yii2-user / User management
  - https://github.com/dektrium/yii2-rbac / Powerful RBAC manager
  - https://github.com/bizley/timeclock / The idea of the api key came from here. (and the code as well)
  - https://github.com/symfony/dotenv / The dotenv we're using
+ - https://github.com/damianopetrungaro/php-commitizen / A tool for conventional commits

  ## Get started
  Use the latest release